eclipse-emfcloud/modelhub/docs/guides/model-management-user-guide.md

 [back to top ↩︎](#contents)

-In addition to make dependent changes in other models when we execute commands to change our own, oftentimes the inverse is true: we need to makes changes to _our_ models when we detect changes in some other related models.
+In addition to making dependent changes in other models when we execute commands to change our own, often the inverse is true: we need to makes changes to _our_ models when we detect changes in some other related models.

 #### Model Manager Subscriptions